-Institute of Caribbean Studies (ICS) James Howard Foundation Prize Awarded to the most outstanding academic performance in Entertainment and Cultural Enterprise Management.
-Stuart Hall Prize Awarded to the most outstanding academic performance in Cultural Studies SCHOOL OF EDUCATION Departmental Prize Awarded to the student with the most outstanding academic performance in the following areas: • Language Education: English • Educational Administration (Mona & Open Campus) • Literacy Studies (Mona & Moneague) • Primary Education • History Education • Special Education • Early Childhood Education • School Librarianship Madge Hall Prize Awarded to the student with the most outstanding academic performance in B.Ed.
-90 credit programme Bachelor of Education Prize Awarded to the student with the most outstanding academic performance at Level II Professor Aubrey Phillips Prize Awarded to the student with the most outstanding academic performance at Level III Bachelor of Education Prize - Online (Open Campus) Awarded to the student with the most outstanding academic performance at Level III B.Ed (Secondary) Distance Education Prize Awarded to the student with the most outstanding academic performance in the Distance programme FACULTY PRIZES Faculty Prize Awarded each year to the top FIVE (5) outstanding full-time students at Levels I and II.
+School of Education Prize Awarded to the student with the most outstanding academic performance at Level II The Professor Aubrey Phillips Prize Awarded to the student with the most outstanding academic performance at Level III The Professor John Figueroa Prize Awarded to the student with the most outstanding academic performance in the Diploma in Education programme FACULTY PRIZES The Dean's Award for Excellence The Faculty recognizes the distinction achieved by its most outstanding student in Levels I, II and III of the Undergraduate Programme by awarding to such students the Dean's Award for Excellence.
+Faculty Prize Awarded each year to the top FIVE (5) outstanding full-time students at Levels I and II.
 Students must have completed courses exclusively at Level I (for level I students) and II (for level II students) in order to be considered.
 Mokimon Prize Awarded to the most outstanding part-time/evening student upon completion of his/her Level I courses (30 credits).
-University Prizes The Dean's Award for Excellence The University recognizes the distinction achieved by its most outstanding student in Levels I, II and III of the Undergraduate Programme by awarding to such students the Dean's Award for Excellence.
-The Hugh Springer Prize This is a cross campus prize awarded to the most distinguished graduating undergraduate student in the Faculties of Humanities and Education and Social Sciences as a whole
+University Prizes The Hugh Springer Prize This is a cross campus prize awarded to the most distinguished graduating undergraduate student in the Faculties of Humanities and Education and Social Sciences as a whole